 Microplastics, of less than 5mm in size, are now present in all marine habitats, from the seabed to ocean surface.
-Research on the physical and toxicological effects of microplastics provides evidence of trophic transfer in planktonic food chains as well as the direct uptake of microplastics by marine invertebrates^{57,59}.
+Research on the physical and toxicological effects of microplastics provides evidence of trophic transfer in planktonic food chains as well as the direct uptake of microplastics by marine invertebrates.
 Ingestion of microplastics by fish has been shown to cause physiological stress, liver cancer, and endocrine dysfunction, affecting female fertility and the growth of reproductive tissue in male fish.
-These effects are thought to be caused by the plastic itself (physical components and chemical ingredients) as well as from chemical pollutants that sorb onto the plastic from the surrounding seawater47.
-Under laboratory conditions, nano-size microplastics have been shown to cross cell membranes, resulting in tissue damage.
-60
+These effects are thought to be caused by the plastic itself (physical components and chemical ingredients) as well as from chemical pollutants that sorb onto the plastic from the surrounding seawater.
+Under laboratory conditions, nanosize microplastics have been shown to cross cell membranes, resulting in tissue damage.

-Oil spills and illegal discharges of oil and other polluting substances are responsible for only 12 per cent of the oil in the ocean.
+Oil spills are responsible for only 12 per cent of the oil in the ocean.
 However, oil spills can have locally devastating impact on the environment.
 The cleaning of oil spills introduces further chemicals in the ocean.